gep13-oss/live-streams/README.md

 [![Monday 4th February 2019 - Live Stream](http://img.youtube.com/vi/6roxDdoRZ_I/0.jpg)](http://www.youtube.com/watch?v=6roxDdoRZ_I "Monday 4th February 2019 - Live Stream")

-In this stream, we delved into the Spectre.Cli (https://www.nuget.org/packages/Spectre.Cli/) library, and how it can be applied to an existing command line application, in the form of GitReleaseManager (https://github.com/gittools/gitreleasemanager).
+In this stream, we delved into the [Spectre.Cli](https://www.nuget.org/packages/Spectre.Cli/) library, and how it can be applied to an existing command line application, in the form of [GitReleaseManager](https://github.com/gittools/gitreleasemanager).

 This was my first stream with a guest on the show.
-This was Patrik Svensson (https://twitter.com/firstdrafthell), the creator of the Spectre.Cli library.
+This was [Patrik Svensson](https://twitter.com/firstdrafthell), the creator of the Spectre.Cli library.

 This stream consisted of showing how to go about setting up Spectre.Cli, and showing how to begin creating the command structure that a CLI application will use.